Boulevard Encroachment Applications

 The use of portable heaters must meet the TSSA guidelines, and an inspection is required by Fire Services prior to their use.
 For more information on the use of portable heaters, contact email@example.com .

-Business Owners that are issued an encroachment permit are required to comply with all regulations and guidelines issued by the Province, Simcoe Muskoka District Health Unit, Alcohol and Gaming Commission of Ontario and any other agency that issues guidelines related to the COVID-19 pandemic.
+Business Owners that are issued a boulevard encroachment permit are required to comply with all regulations and guidelines issued by the Province, Simcoe Muskoka District Health Unit, Alcohol and Gaming Commission of Ontario and any other agency that issues guidelines related to the COVID-19 pandemic.
 As the Province continues to open, these guidelines may change.
 Make sure you are reviewing them regularly to ensure you are up-to-date.

-What you need to know before submitting your application form.
+What you need to know before submitting your application form

 - Boulevard Encroachment Application Guidelines